ManarRagaa/ManarRagaa/README.md

 **🎓Currently a student at Ahram Canadian University (ACU).**

 ###  About Me
-I am a passionate **Machine Learning Engineer**.
+I am a passionate **Ai Engineer**.
 I love solving complex problems and constantly learning new technologies.

 ### 🛠️ Languages & Tools